project-koku/korekuta-operator/README.md

 # korekuta-operator

 ## About
-Operator to obtain OCP usage data and upload it to masu.
+Operator to obtain OCP usage data and upload it to koku.
 The operator utilizes [ansible](https://www.ansible.com/) to collect usage data from an OCP cluster installation.

-You must have access to a Kubernetes v.1.9.0+ cluster.
+You must have access to an OpenShift v.4.3.0+ cluster..

 ## Development